 Your solution will look the same on all platforms, except where a native object has been used to give the appropriate native look and feel.
 For example the date picker on Android looks a bit different to that on iOS or on a Mac.

-We will only track the number of users your solution has, using the connection through the Data API.
+We will only track the number of users your solution has.
 We will not have access to, or store any of your data.

 You can choose between online and offline mode, and how often your data is synced.
 Other than that, it works automatically, you don’t need to worry about it.